MicrosoftDocs/bing-docs/bing-docs/bing-web-search/quickstarts/rest/csharp.md

 ms.author: scottwhi
 ---

-# Quickstart: Search the web using the Bing Web Search REST API and C#
+# Quickstart: Search the web using Bing Web Search API and C#

-Use this quickstart to make your first call to the Bing Web Search API.
-This C# application sends a search request to the API, and shows the JSON response.
-Although this application is written in C#, the API is a RESTful Web service compatible with most programming languages.
+Use this quickstart to make your first call to Bing Web Search API.
+This C# console application sends a search request to Bing and parses the response.
+Since it's a console application, it displays a text-based version of the response for illustrative purposes only.

-This example program in this quickstart uses only .NET Core classes.
+Grab your favorite .NET editor, JSON library, and [subscription key](../../get-subscription-key.md) for Bing Web Search and let's get started.

 ## Prerequisites